-Provision for Income Taxes
+(Benefit from) Provision for Income Taxes

 We are subject to federal and state income taxes in the United States and taxes in foreign jurisdictions in which we operate.
-We have recorded a provision for income taxes for the three months ended March 31, 2018 and 2017 as a result of our consolidated taxable income position.
+We have recognized a benefit from income taxes for the three months ended March 31, 2019 compared to a tax provision for the three months ended March 31, 2018.
 We recognize deferred tax assets and liabilities based on temporary differences between the financial reporting and income tax bases of assets and liabilities using statutory rates.
 We regularly assess the need to record a valuation allowance against net deferred tax assets if, based upon the available evidence, it is more likely than not that some or all of the deferred tax assets will not be realized.
-We have not provided a valuation allowance against our net deferred tax assets at March 31, 2018 or December 31, 2017.
+We have not provided a valuation allowance against our net deferred tax assets at March 31, 2019 or December 31, 2018